Orchestration & Automation - Closed-Loop Operations

 Q1.
 What is the difference between automation and orchestration?

-Automation executes individual tasks.
+Automation executes individual tasks (automatically or semi-automatically).
 Orchestration coordinates multiple automated tasks across domains to achieve a business outcome.

 Q2.
 What is closed-loop automation?

-A continuous cycle of observe → analyse → decide → act → verify without human intervention.
-It enables self-healing networks, though many operators still use semi-automated workflows with human approval.
+A continuous cycle of observe → analyse → decide → act → verify with varying levels of automation and human oversight.
+It enables operational responsiveness, though many operators still use semi-automated workflows with human approval.

 Day-0 = planning and onboarding; Day-1 = initial provisioning; Day-2 = ongoing operations including scaling, healing, and optimization.

-Orchestration coordinates RAN, transport, and core domain resources to create, modify, and assure end-to-end network slices.
+Orchestration coordinates RAN, transport, and core domain resources to create, modify, and assure end-to-end network slices - a key enabler for slicing.

 Declaring business intent (what to achieve) rather than low-level configurations.
-Orchestration translates intent into policies and automated actions.
+Orchestration translates intent into policies and automated actions - an advanced orchestration approach.

-- Automation = task execution without human intervention (e.g., restart service).
+- Automation = task execution automatically or semi-automatically with minimal human intervention (e.g., restart service).

 - Orchestration = coordinating multiple automated tasks across domains (e.g., provision 5G slice).

-- Closed-loop automation = observe → analyse → decide → act → verify, enabling self-healing.
+- Closed-loop automation = observe → analyse → decide → act → verify, enabling operational responsiveness.

 - Day-0/1/2 organizes operations from planning to ongoing management.

-- Key standards: ETSI NFV MANO (NFV orchestration), TM Forum ODA (cross-domain), O-RAN SMO (Open RAN).
+- Key standards: TM Forum ODA (cross-domain), O-RAN SMO (Open RAN).
 CNFs are containerized for Kubernetes environments.

 - Orchestration layers: Service (business), network (RAN/transport/core), resource (infrastructure).